 Currently, all public access computers are located in the Kohn Library, and are administered by the Office of Information Technology in consultation with the Library.
-Additional thin client workstations are located on the second floor.
 Although the Library is open for reference and reading use by the general public, public access computers are restricted to use by members of the College community and special guests.

 Individuals making use of the public access computer facilities and thin client workstations are expected to attend to the following policy issues: